Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 From off-the-cuff conversations to internal meetings, a good communication tool can help teams get answers instantly and address customer service concerns faster.

-Tools like RingCentral are standard for customer service teams who need to stay in touch.
-If you can get features like automated call routing between reps and video chats with file sharing (learn more about automated customer service), you’ll make it easier for your customer service team to work together and set them up for success.
+Tools like RingCentral are standard for customer service teams who need to stay in touch—features such as virtual call center, business phone service and contact center can facilitate seamless team communication.
+And if you can integrate automated call routing between reps and video calls with file sharing (learn more about automated customer service), you’ll make it easier for your customer service team to work together and set them up for success.
 Here’s a look at how it works:

 The other nice thing about having a live-chat tool is that it can document all this communication and help reps hold themselves accountable.